Introduction – the Parish of Newington

 The Parish Hall

-Built at the same time as the ‘new’ Victorian church c.1875, the parish hall was an important structure and resource for the people of the parish for many years, hosting many local commemorations events and activities.
+Built at the same time as the ‘new’ Victorian church c.1875, the Parochial Mission Hall was an important structure and resource for the people of the parish for many years, hosting many local commemorations events and activities.
 Latterly, fitted with a new kitchen and facilities the hall was also widely used by many theatrical and television companies for readings and rehearsals due to its excellent acoustic properties and close proximity central London.
 When the main church was destroyed during the Second World War the congregation held its services in the church Hall until the current church was consecrated in 1957.
 Regrettably, in the early 2000s use of the church Hall had to be suspended due to structural issues and the building caught fire in 2016 making it completely unusable.
 In late 2020 the building suffered serious structural collapse and the entire building had to be demolished.
 There are plans to reuse the site for a new development of flats which will release funds to repair the old church tower and frontage and to build a new hall at the front of the church.

 The St Mary’s Schools and the St Mary Charitable Foundation